-In 1903 M. G. Mittag-Leffler \cite{ML1903b, ML1903a} introduced a new function $E_{\alpha}(x)$, a generalization of the classical exponential function $e^x$, which is till today known as the one-parameter ML function.
+In 1903 M. G. Mittag-Leffler \cite{ML1903b, ML1903a} introduced a new function $E_{\alpha}(x)$, a generalisation of the classical exponential function $e^x$, which is till today known as the one-parameter ML function.
 Using Erd\'{e}lyi's notation \cite{Erdelyi1955}, where $z$ is used instead of $x$, the function can be written as:

 where $\Gamma$ denotes the (complete) Gamma function, having the property $\Gamma(n) = (n-1)!$.
-The one-parameter ML function and its properties were further investigated in \cite{ML1904, ML1905, Wiman1905a,Wiman1905b, Pollard1948, Agarwal1953, Humbert1953a, Humbert1953} followed by the generalization to a two-parameter function of the ML type, by some authors called the Wiman's function (some give the credit to Agarwal).
-Following the Erd\'{e}lyi's handbook the formula has the form:
+The one-parameter ML function and its properties were further investigated in \cite{ML1904, ML1905, Wiman1905a,Wiman1905b, Pollard1948, Agarwal1953, Humbert1953a, Humbert1953} followed by the generalisation to a two-parameter function of the ML-type, by some authors called the Wiman's function (some give the credit to Agarwal).
+Following the Erd\'{e}lyi's handbook the formula has the form \cite{Erdelyi1955}:

-The main properties of the above mentioned functions, and other ML type functions, can be found in the book by Erd\'{e}lyi \textit{et al.} \cite{Erdelyi1955}, and a detailed overview in the book by Dzhrbashyan \cite{Dzhrbashyan1966a}.
-To demonstrate the concept of generality of the ML type functions let us point out, that the ML function for one parameter (\ref{eq:1term-ML}), is a special case of the two-parameter ML function, \textit{i.e.} if we substitute $\beta = 1$ in (\ref{eq:2term-ML}).
+The main properties of the above mentioned functions, and other ML-type functions, can be found in the book by Erd\'{e}lyi \textit{et al.} \cite{Erdelyi1955}, and a detailed overview in the book by Dzhrbashyan \cite{Dzhrbashyan1966a}.
+To demonstrate the concept of generality of the ML-type functions let us point out, that the ML function for one parameter \eqref{eq:1term-ML}, is a special case of the two-parameter ML function, \textit{i.e.} if we substitute $\beta = 1$ in \eqref{eq:2term-ML}.
 Accordingly, the classical exponential function is a~special case of the one-parameter ML function, where $\alpha = 1$:

-In 1971 the generalization of the two-parameter function of the ML type (\ref{eq:2term-ML}) was introduced by T.R.
+In 1971 the generalisation of the two-parameter function of the ML-type \eqref{eq:2term-ML} was introduced by T.R.
 Prabhakar \cite{Prabhakar1971} in terms of the series representation:

 where $(\gamma)_{k}$ is Pochhammer's symbol \cite{Rainville1960}, defined by: